Signs Of Eating Disorders — And How An Eating Disorder Counselor Can Help

 Signs of Eating Disorders

-The three main types of eating disorders are: anorexia nervosa, binge eating disorder and bulimia nervosa.
+Most people are familiar with hearing about anorexia, but that's not the only type of eating disorder.
+There are actually three main types of eating disorders: anorexia nervosa, binge eating disorder and bulimia nervosa.

 - Refraining from eating;

 - Denial of hunger, skipping meals or making excuses for not eating